BasharNofal/reading-notes-201/class10/README.md

 1- Global scope variables: the variables that get declared outside function and objects, and they can be accessed from any where in the code.

-2- Function scope variables: the variables that get declared outside functions and objects, here you have to use special commands in order to access their values.
+2- Local scope variables: the variables that get declared outside functions and objects, here you have to use special commands in order to access their values.

-#####
+##### Debugging tips